rage/java-programming/data/part-7/4-introduction-to-programming.md

 ---
 path: '/part-7/4-java-programming'
-title: 'Summary and exercise information'
+title: 'Summary and about exam'
 hidden: false
 ---